-This report describes the Joint MS4s' existing Best Management Practices (BMPs), proposes methods for future pollutant reduction, and discusses plan implementation.
+This report describes the Joint MS4s existing Best Management Practices (BMPs), proposes methods for future pollutant reduction, and discusses plan implementation.

 The Joint MS4s are comprised of eight entities that share a joint permit within Lycoming County, which is located within the Susquehanna River Basin.
 These entities include Fairfield Township, Hepburn Township, Loyalsock Township, Lycoming Township, Montoursville Borough, Old Lycoming Township, Pennsylvania College of Technology, and the City of Williamsport.
-These entities are serviced by seven HUC 12 watersheds of the Lower West Branch Susquehanna River: Little Bear Creek-Loyalsock Creek, Lycoming Creek-West Branch Susquehanna River, Mill Creek (East), Mill Creek (West), Millers Run, Quenshukeny Run, and Wolf Run.
-The Lower West Branch Susquehanna River ultimately discharges to the Chesapeake Bay.
+These entities are serviced by six HUC 12 tributaries of the West Branch Susquehanna River: Loyalsock Creek, Lycoming Creek, Mill Creek, Millers Run, Quenshukeny Run, and Wolf Run.
+The West Branch Susquehanna River collects from the six tributaries and ultimately discharges to the Chesapeake Bay.

-No pollutant loads or reductions were calculated explicitly for BMPs in the permit area, because no Total Maximum Daily Load (TMDL) exists for the receiving waterways within the permit boundary.
+No pollutant loads or reductions were calculated explicitly for BMPs in the permit area, because no Total Maximum Daily Loads (TMDL) exists for the receiving waterways within the permit boundary.
 Strategies are presented that will reduce pollutant discharges to the Bay from BMPs within the Joint MS4s' jurisdiction.
 Because there are no TMDLs present and therefore no specific reduction goals, a Watershed Implementation Plan (WIP) is not required.

-The Joint MS4s are planning to install, improve, and maintain structural and non-structural BMPs throughout the permit area.
-Structural BMP installations, improvements, and maintenance include basin naturalizations, open space restorations, rain gardens, infiltration and extended detention basins, underground detention storage, and infiltration trenches.
+The Joint MS4s are planning to install or improve structural and non-structural BMPs throughout the permit area.
+Structural BMP installations and improvements include basin naturalizations, open space restorations, rain gardens, infiltration and extended detention basins, underground detention storage, and infiltration trenches.
 Non-structural BMP improvements include riparian forest buffer mapping and BMP incorporation into local plans and ordinances.
-Other types of BMP improvements which take advantage of stormwater treatment opportunities commonly seen throughout the permit area may include riparian buffer restoration and tree planting, and are not necessarily site-specific.

-BMPs installed after 2005, which is the cutoff year used by Pennsylvania in its Chesapeake Bay Tributary Strategy, were also included in this pollutant reduction plan.
-Previously installed BMPs that are operational and will be maintained have been credited as part of this pollutant reduction plan.
-In addition to BMPs currently planned or previously installed, multiple opportunities for potential future improvement and pollutant reduction are identified in this study.
+Other improvements include typical BMPs, which take advantage of stormwater treatment opportunities that are commonly seen throughout the permit area, and are not necessarily site-specific.
+These include riparian buffer restoration and open space restoration.
+BMPs installed after 2005 were also included in this pollutant reduction plan.
+In addition to BMPs currently planned, multiple opportunities for potential future improvement and pollutant reduction are identified in this study.
 These opportunities focus on BMPs that might be feasible at specific sites throughout the permit area, and are documented here and suggested for future study.